paypal-examples/v6-web-sdk-sample-integration/client/components/bancontactPayments/html/README.md

 ### Validation fails

-- Ensure full name field is properly mounted
+- Ensure full name field is properly mounted with javascript
 - Check that field has valid input
 - Verify field is visible in the DOM